istio/test-infra/README.md

 ### Create a persistent disk Jenkins home ###

-This steop should only be necessary if a disk does not already exist.
+This step should only be necessary if a disk does not already exist.

-If there is no existing persistend disk for Jenkins, we need to create one from source code.
+If there is no existing persistent disk for Jenkins, we need to create one from source code.
 To do so, let's use the script/create_backup_pd script

     $ scripts/create_backup_pd -h